bakudbilla/SusufDoctor/README.md

 The Chexpert plus dataset was used for this project.
 It was then processed into the longitudinal format, suitable for both single report generation and longitudinal.
 Dataset can be found here: https://aimi.stanford.edu/datasets/chexpert-plus

+Initial Software solution Demmo can be found here: https://youtu.be/lUa4ap6wx6A

 Key features:
 - Custom **`FuseEmbeddingsLayer`** for multimodal feature fusion
 - **`TransformerDecoder`** for sequence-to-sequence text generation